zkoss/zk-mvvm-book/data_binding/global_command_binding.md

 }
 ```
 -   The first parameter of BindUtils.postGlobalCommand() is queue name, and the second one is queue scope.
+-   The arguments passed in a global command (from zul or from java) can be retrieved using the [@BindingParam](../syntax/bindingparam.html) syntax.

 You can call this method in a composer, and those pages written in MVC pattern can communicate with ViewModel.
 A sample code snippet is as follows:
 ```java